Rebirth Year Fourteen

 –REFERENCE: In Batgirl & The Birds of Prey #11.
 Thanks to a sci-fi cure, Barbara Gordon makes a miraculous recovery, completely regaining the use of her legs.
 She begins training to return as a full-fledged street-fighting superhero.

 –REFERENCE: In Batman: City of Madness #2.
 Batman begins paying visits to a club called The Pink Palace, a hangout spot for colorful costumed criminals.
-While we won’t see it on our timeline ahead, we must imagine Batman visiting this place to shake down baddies every once in a while.
+While we won’t see it on our timeline ahead, we must imagine Batman visiting this place to shake down bad guys every once in a while.

 –REFERENCE: In Detective Comics #997–originally referenced in Batman & Robin #22.
 Dick adds a unique feature to his Bat-costume—razor Bat-ears that can be fired off as projectiles.
 Bruce likes it so much, he steals it and adds the feature to his cowl as well.